A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Relevant Discussions

 \subsection{Discussion on the Natural Emergence of the Divergence Term}

 In this subsection, we analyze and discuss the fundamental reasons for the introduction of distributional divergence in perceptual compression.
-According to the proof of Lemma \ref{ENLSL}, the emergence of the distributional divergence term stems from the numerical approximation of the constant $f(p_{\boldsymbol{X}}, \boldsymbol{\mathcal{X}})$.
-This constant is fixed once the source distribution and the size of the ideal synset are determined, though its exact value is unknown.
-By approximating the source distribution using the generative model, the constant is effectively estimated, which naturally introduces the distributional divergence term.
+According to the proof of Lemma \ref{ENLSL}, the emergence of the distributional divergence term stems from the numerical approximation of the constant $f(p_{\boldsymbol{X}}, \boldsymbol{\mathcal{X}})$. { This term is fixed with respect to codec optimization once the source distribution and the ideal synset partition are given, though its exact value is unknown.} By approximating the source distribution using the generative model, the constant is effectively estimated, which naturally introduces the distributional divergence term.

 However, \textbf{the fundamental reason for the existence of this constant value lies in the fact that the reconstructed samples} $\hat{\boldsymbol{x}}_j$ \textbf{are not meant to estimate the original source signal} $\boldsymbol{x}$ \textbf{itself, but rather to approximate other samples within the ideal synset that are perceptually similar to the source, i.e., } $\boldsymbol{x}_i \in \boldsymbol{\mathcal{X}}$.
 Based on this discussion, we state the following proposition: